Long story short: we’ve answered some of the most repetitive social media questions. Get ready for some inspiration, tips and suggestions for tools.

 This is a more advanced method and it may take a little more time to build a valuable audience, but doing so can really take off as part of a great strategy.

 What platform to use for creating a video?

-There are a few tools that you can use for editing videos (here you’ll find our list of marketing tools), and many of them offer the ability to mix both static and dynamic elements of content.
+Another one of the frequently asked social media questions.
+There are a few tools that you can use for editing videos (here you’ll find our list of marketing tools and video editing tools), and many of them offer the ability to mix both static and dynamic elements of content.